JoshWein/blog/_posts/2017-01-08-garbage-collection.md

 2. Continue a search of any objects referenced by these etc.
 3. Collect any objects that weren't reach and delete them.

-This handles reference cycles by by avoiding the problem completely.
+This handles reference cycles by avoiding the problem completely.
 In a reference cycle, an object has a circle reference to itself with no other objects referencing it.
 This means that the global object has no reference to the object so it's deemed unreachable.

 A limitation of garbage collection in JavaScript is that objects must be made explicitly unreachable in order to be garbage collected, otherwise they never will be.
 Therefore, if you initialize an instance of an object and never use it again in the program it will never be garbage collected.
 You would have to do something like this: